gSchool/lti-dotnet-react-week-2/checkpoints/02-production-javascript-concepts.md

 ### Production JavaScript Concepts

-Using JavaScript and TDD in JavaScript, create a simple quiz that can be taken in the console.
+Using JavaScript, create a simple quiz that can be taken in the console.
+The quiz should display the user's answers once they've hit enter and score once all questions are complete.

 Submit the github repo  containing your work on Production JavaScript Concepts below.